cliftondavies/cliftondavies/README.md

 # Hi! 👋 Welcome to my GitHub profile.
-I specialise in Full Stack Development with React/Ruby on Rails.
+I specialise in Software Development with React/Ruby on Rails.

 ## :toolbox:  Skills